 When the lower lights do not come on and only the third-brake light works, the brake-light switch may be ruled out.
 Again try the emergency-flashers to check for wiring, socket and lamp problems.
 If the flashers work, check for blown fuses as a few vehicles use separate circuits for the lower and third brake lights.

-On vehicles that use the same lights for brakes and turn signals, a bad turn-signal switch can cause the lower-lights not to work, and still allow the third-light to function.
-On systems where turn signals and brakes are the same bulb, the turn signal must cancel the brake light, on the side selected.
+On vehicles that use the same lights for brakes and turn signals, a bad turn-signal switch can cause the lower brake-lights not to work.
+With a bad turn-signal switch, the third-light should still function.
+On this type system, the turn signals and brakes use the same circuit.
+When we use the turn signal switch, it cancels the brake light signal, on the side selected.
 If it did not, the lights would stay on and not flash.
 A bad turn-signal switch may interrupt the brake light circuit when it should not.
 A broken wire to or from the switch may also cause the lower brake-lights not to work.
 The third brake light does not flash with turn signals.
 This is why a bad turn signal switch will not affect it.